-The more distributors within a legitimate Network Marketing company model is to gain more distributors so that the company is able to sell more product.
+The more distributors within a legitimate Network Marketing company model is to gain more distributors so that the company is able to sell more products.

 The “Red Flag” Checklist To Determine a Legitimate Multi-Level Marketing Company from a Pyramid Scheme

-- If there is no marketing mentioning the products or service they are offerring by the company is usually a red flag.
+- If there is no marketing mentioning the products or service they are offering by the company is usually a red flag.
 If there is no interest in any product, don’t sign up.